Are you eligible for Nationwide’s next £100 Fairer Share bonus?

 Will Nationwide's Fairer Share payment be taxed?

-The £100 Fairer Share payment is treated as interest for UK income tax purposes.
-While Nationwide won't deduct any income tax from the payment, it will be reported to HM Revenue & Customs (HMRC).
+While Nationwide did not deduct any income tax from the payment, it was reported to HM Revenue & Customs (HMRC).

-If you haven't used your personal allowance (£12,570) on wages, pension or other income, then you can use it on interest on savings.
+If you haven't used your personal allowance (£12,570) on wages, pension or other income, then you can also use it on interest on savings.

 If your income is less than £17,570 then you'll qualify for the starting rate for savings.
 This means you can get up to £5,000 of interest without being taxed on it.